franzos/nostr-ts/README.md

     content: "Let's have a discussion about Bitcoin!",
     sig: '6cee8c1d11ca5f8c7a0bd9839d0af5d3af3cc6a5de754fc449d34188c0066eee3e5b5b4e567cd77a2e0369f8c9525d60e064db175acd02d9c5374c3c0e912969'
 }
-const relaySourceUrl = "wss://nostr.rocks"
+const relayUrl = "wss://nostr.rocks"
-const ev = NewShortTextNoteResponse("Sounds like a great idea.
-What do you think about the Lightning Network?", event, relaySourceUrl);
+const ev = NewShortTextNoteResponse({
+    text: "Sounds like a great idea.
+What do you think about the Lightning Network?", inResponseTo,
+    relayUrl
+});
 ```

 If this is the first response, we prepend the subject with `Re: ` automatically.
 So you'd be responding with subject `Re: All things Bitcoin`.